nutanix/libvfio-user/docs/vfio-user.rst

 ``VFIO_USER_DMA_UNMAP``
 -----------------------

-This command message is sent by the client to the server to inform it that one or more DMA regions, previously made available via a ``VFIO_USER_DMA_MAP`` command message, are no longer available for DMA.
+This command message is sent by the client to the server to inform it that a DMA region, previously made available via a ``VFIO_USER_DMA_MAP`` command message, is no longer available for DMA.
 It typically occurs when memory is subtracted from the client or if the client uses a vIOMMU.
-Each DMA region is described by a table entry in an array of the following structure:
+The DMA region is described by the following structure:

 Request
 ^^^^^^^

-The request payload for this message is an array of table entries of the following format:
+The request payload for this message is an entry of the following format:

 +--------------+--------+---------------------------------------+
 | Name         | Offset | Size                                  |